dnkmdg/blimp2.0/README.md

 For now the memory takes a hit when too many countries are involved (due to the detailed vectors), but hopefully I'll be able to sort it out.
 Other quirks to be solved are loading-indicators, saving, entering of name, share result, doge-graphics and so on.

 ### This version ...
-... came to be in order to get a grip on Vue.js and a need to modularize previous versions as well.
+... came to be in order to get a grip on Vue.js (prodded by @nivv) and a need to modularize previous versions as well.
 Various game modes will be added with hints instead of multiple choice questions.
 Design updates as well.

 Sources
 ------